bantunes82/quarkus-soccer-game/rest-team/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-This API allows CRUD operations on a soccer team
+This API allows CRUD operations on a soccer team.

 ## Before running the application